kholia/OSX-KVM/HighSierra/README.md

 #### Preparation steps on your current macOS installation

 * Download macOS High Sierra installer from Apple App Store.

+  If you are getting a partial installer from the Apple App Store, [follow the instructions here](http://osxdaily.com/2017/09/27/download-complete-macos-high-sierra-installer/) to get the full (5GB) version instead.

 * Clone this repository.
 Files included in this repository are needed for ISO creation.